 – House type, size, and design

-– Main construction materials in use e.g. are they timber or bricks
+– Main construction materials in use e.g. are you building a timber, bricks or a prefabricated house?

 – Roofing material type and roof design